mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Given that this literature review aims to explore exising relevant pedagogies within the research field, a working definition of pedagogy is appropriate given the socio-cultural focus of this study.

+In the context of activity theory, pedagogy can be framed as pedagogical tools and processes, functioning as a type of mediational strategy.

 **There is an overall differential in specificity.**
 Used in broad terms pedagogy encompasses both the domain of teaching and broad theoretical understandings instruction. https://www.iosrjournals.org/iosr-jrme/papers/Vol-11%20Issue-1/Ser-2/B1101020629.pdf